jceha/NewWebPage/README.md

 # Research
 ## Interests
 I am working towards my Ph.D. with Dr. Edith Law and Dr. Dana Kulic at the University of Waterloo.
 My research interests lie in cognitive neuroscience and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
 I am particularly interested in brain-computer interfaces and human-robot interaction.
-To that end, I am currently focussing my Ph.D. on curiosity and its application to educational social robots.
+To this end, I am currently focussing my Ph.D. on curiosity and its application to educational social robots.

 ## Publications